RuterNo/adt-doc/docs/rclone-setup.md

 ### Setup log rotation for rclone logs

-To prevent the `rclone.log` file from growing indefinitely, it is a good practice to set up log rotation.
+To prevent the `rclone.log` file from growing indefinitely, it is recommended to set up log rotation.
 This can be done using `logrotate`, which is a system utility that manages the rotation and compression of log files.

 To verify that `logrotate` is installed, you can run the following command: